 - Hire a rowing boat on the lake (Llyn Padarn)

-- Climb Snowdon via the Llanberis Path
+- Climb Yr Wyddfa (Snowdon) via the Llanberis Path

 - Ride the Snowdon Mountain Railway to the summit